Show Low Lake Campground

 Getting There

 From AZ-260 or US-60, follow signs through Show Low to Show Low Lake.
-Campground loops sit on the south shore near the recreation area.
+The campground loops sit on the south shore near the recreation area, so navigation is straightforward even after a long drive.

 1. Enter through the main park access and follow signs for the campground.